OrangoMango/Chess/README.md

 # Chess
 Chess GUI made in JavaFX.
+To change the game settings, click on the background.
+*Under development, this application is currently in beta*
 ## Features
 * Default chess rules (Capture, movement, en passant, castle, promotion)
 * Play on the same board or **in LAN**